k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 ### Adding new dashboard templates

 Often when a template is copied over, it is from a dashboard that was created during a test and modified.
 This could result in that previous test's prefix occurring all over the dashboard template.
-Before using, make sure that no pre-existing occurrences of prefixes remain in the template, usually this involves a remove/replace of "prefix_".
-That is the prefix followed by an underscore character.
+Before using, make sure that no pre-existing occurrences of prefixes remain in the template, usually this involves a remove/replace of "prefix_" that appears before each measurement.
+The prefix and the underscore character should be removed together and not separately.
+One last occurrence of the prefix may also occur in the dashboard's title, that will need separate removal as it is not usually tied to an underscore character.

 When it comes to running the project from the UI, depending on the load type, a different file is chosen for the dashboard.
-This file is identified by name in the "determine_load_type" method of ui_tasks.py, and example from the code is shown below:
+This file is identified by name in the "determine_load_type" method of ui_tasks.py, an example from the code is shown below:
 ```
 config.grafana_file = 'aws-test-engine-dashboard.json'
 ```

- If a new dashboard template is chosen, one of the following two options methods can be used:
+ If a new dashboard template is chosen, one of the following two options can be used:

 1. Go to the folder associated with the load type.
 Overwrite the existing dashboard template with the new template taking care to preserve the naming of the file.